 Honored as a Fellow of the Ontario Institute of Hostelry

 I have partnered with Ann C. Noble since the debuts of InnoVinum, distributing the Wine Aroma Wheel in Canada.
 I translated the wheel in French in 2003 and it is available for french speaking wine enthusiasts since then.

 In 2013, I moved back to the US to work for the world largest beverage producer in Atlanta, GA.
-While these beverages do not contain alcohol, I have again applied my expertise in descriptive analysis to train sensory panelists and conduct research I would not be able to conduct in the wine industry.
+While these beverages are non-alcoholic, I have again applied my expertise in descriptive analysis to train sensory panelists and conducted research I would not be able to conduct in the wine industry.